FrodoAlaska/Nikola/README.md

 Now the second way to build *Nikola* is to use the build scripts found in the `scripts` directory.
 There are a few build scripts but there are only two important ones: `build-nikola.sh` for Linux and `build-nikola.ps1` for Windows.
 Each script takes in a few flags to make both the development and build process easier.

 ```
-   --clean          = Have a new fresh build"
+   --clean          = Have a new fresh build
-   --debug          = Build for the debug configuration"
+   --debug          = Build for the debug configuration
-   --rel            = Build for the release configuration"
+   --rel            = Build for the release configuration
-   --jobs [threads] = Threads to use when building"
+   --jobs [threads] = Threads to use when building
-   --run-testbed    = Run the testbed examples"
+   --run-testbed    = Run the testbed examples
-   --reload-res     = Reload the resources cache"
+   --reload-res     = Reload the resources cache
-   --help           = Display this help message"
+   --help           = Display this help message
 ```

 The `--run-testbed` and `--reload-res` flags call other scripts in the same directory.
 Hence, the multiple shell scripts.
 But, generally, the `build-nikola.*` script is _the_ main and most important build script.